Lightstar53/Pokedex/README.md

 ### Purpose and Usage

-Service to run on a server using Flask and python communicating with a slack/discord bot for slash commands in channels.
+Service intended to run on a server running Flask (uWSGI), communicating with a slack/discord server as a bot for slash commands in channels.

+Future ideas include Who's that pokemon trivia game, and various other tidbits of pokemon information.
+See issues for more detail.
+Pull requests and collaborators are encouraged.

 Functionality for /isitup that queries isitup.org's API has also been added.
 (To check for slack connectivity early on.
 We won't remove it because why not.) example command (/isitup google.com):